 After that, it gets a little tricky.
-If you have transferred only a portion of your transfer balance cap, you will be entitled to a proportional increase to the cap.
+If you have used only a portion of your transfer balance cap, you will be entitled to a proportional increase to the cap.

-You will be able to view your personal transfer balance cap in ATO online.
+You will be able to view your personal transfer balance cap through ATO online via your MyGov account.

 How does the transfer balance cap work?